tuonux/mtx/README.md

 Author: tuonux \<tuonux0@gmail.com\>

+### Changelog

+    1.0.1
+        - NEW: "switch" command for metexpreter that allow you to upload mtx, metaxploit and crypto on already metexpreter shell type session
+        - FIX: hashdump regex function get non hex characters
+        - FIX: upload and download function set group and owner of the current shell session

 ## Play on Grey Hack like a pseudo-real hacker!

 MTX Framework offer the possibility to get you in a pseudo-real hacker experience like the famous Metasploit command line based interface!